BlueberryMC/Blueberry/README.md

 ## Known Issues
 - Cannot stop debug profiler using `/debug stop` after using `/debug start`
-- Debug pie is completely black, and blinks when the chat screen is open
 - Can't join using BungeeCord/Waterfall? (needs testing)

 ## Todo